11 Dec The benefits of an ‘always on’ content strategy – and how to create one

 Seasonal marketing campaigns needed to capture all of the brand’s key messages and products at once, in a creative idea which would remain relevant and deliver on their objectives for months to come.
 No pressure then!

-Now, through the power of social media marketing, brands can have multiple conversations with shoppers in a single day, You can connect with your audience every time they log in (which is usually everyday of the week), you can be always there and always on.
+Now, through the power of social media marketing, brands can have multiple conversations with shoppers in a single day.
+You can connect with your audience every time they log in (which is usually everyday of the week), you can be always there and always on.
+So what are the benefits of an ‘always on’ content strategy – and how do you create one?

 The reactive nature of social media also allows brands to quickly adapt to changes in the weather, culture and trends, ensuring their content remains relevant, fresh and engaging.